Popular South Bay fountain hasn't spouted water all summer

 She said the valve malfunction wasn't human caused.
 Instead, she pointed to normal wear and tear on the equipment.

-Neighbor Evan Mandell expressed his frustration at the fountain fiasco, saying the had plenty of time to make changes and get the fountains flowing.
+Neighbor Evan Mandell expressed his frustration at the fountain fiasco, saying they had plenty of time to make changes and get the fountains flowing.

 "It should've been done a month ago," he said.
 "I don't understand why they couldn't test it at the end of the winter even.
 And say, 'OK, summer's coming.
 We need to prepare for this.'"